UPDATED JULY 1, 2025

 This is why using multiple columns and randomly placed text boxes can be a bad idea.

-A simple, single-column format works best for the plain text portions of your copy because it’s easiest to read, least distracting, and visitors don’t have to keep wondering what section to read next.
+A simple, single-column format works best for the plain text portions of your copy because it’s easiest to read, least distracting, and visitors don’t have to keep wondering which section to read next.

-With centre or right-aligned text, the starting point of each line changes, which means your reader has to work harder to follow it.
+When the text is centre-aligned, the starting point of each line changes, which means readers have to work harder to follow it.

 Keep your lines short